Marlboro Pike Line: History

 In 2016, WMATA proposed to reroute the J12 to serve Capitol Heights station, discontinuing service along Central Avenue to Addison Road station.
-WMATA also proposed to reroute the line into the Penn Marr Shopping Center via Donnell Drive for improved transfer opportunities to Routes K12, V12 and TheBus 20.
+WMATA also proposed to reroute the line into the Penn Mar Shopping Center via Donnell Drive for improved transfer opportunities to Routes K12, V12 and TheBus 20.
 However none of the proposals went through.
 The same proposal came up during WMATA's FY2019 budget proposal, with only the Capitol Heights reroute being mentioned.

 During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020.
 Beginning on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was also suspended beginning on March 21, 2020.
 The line restored its full schedule beginning on August 23, 2020.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all J12 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.

 On June 16, 2024, all service to the Machinists Place Building was eliminated.